Voted Best Personal Injury Law Firm By Georgia Lawyers

 - Georgia’s helmet law requires all motorcycle operators and passengers to wear DOT-compliant protective headgear.
 Georgia’s mandatory helmet law is codified at O.C.G.A. § 40-6-315 and applies to all riders regardless of age or experience.
 Failure to wear a helmet does not automatically bar a personal injury claim, but insurers will argue it contributed to the severity of any head injury.
 That argument has to be countered with medical testimony establishing the actual causation of the injuries and the limits of what helmet use would or would not have changed.

 - Lane usage, signaling, right-of-way, and speed statutes all apply equally to motorcyclists and passenger vehicle drivers.
 When another driver violated one of those statutes and that violation caused the crash, it forms the legal foundation of the negligence claim.
-Establishing the violation through objective evidence Georgia motorcycle traffic rules are codified at O.C.G.A. § 40-6-310 through § 40-6-315, covering lane usage, following distance, and equipment requirements. — camera footage, vehicle data, physical evidence at the scene — is what makes that foundation solid.
+Establishing the violation through objective evidence Georgia motorcycle traffic rules are codified at O.C.G.A. § 40-6-310 through § 40-6-315, covering lane usage, following distance, and equipment requirements.
+Camera footage, vehicle data, physical evidence at the scene are what make that foundation solid.

 - Modified comparative negligence under O.C.G.A. § 51-12-33 means that even if you bear some responsibility for the crash, you can still recover as long as you were less than 50% at fault.
 But insurers will push that percentage as high as they can.
 Challenging unsupported fault allegations with evidence rather than simply denying them is what keeps your recovery intact.